raghavareddykalli/Basics_of_DevOps_Roadmap/Week2/Day1.md

 # Shell Scripting & Linux Interview Questions for DevOps Engineers

-A collection of frequently asked shell scripting and Linux interview questions, with clear and concise answers.
+A collection of frequently asked shell scripting and Linux interview questions with clear and concise answers.
 Ideal for DevOps engineers preparing for interviews.

 ## Q&A Summary